joeisenhour/teslaconsole-pages/README.md

      - `name`: Display name for the app
      - `sortname`: Name used for sorting (optional, defaults to `name`)
 2. **Map your account to the new app list:**
-   - Add an entry to `apps/accounts.json` with a Microsoft account email and the name of your custom app list file.
+   - Add an entry to `apps/accounts.json` with your Microsoft account **oid** and the name of your custom app list file.

-   **Keep in mind:** any email you put here is going on display for the whole internet to see—so it's probably a good idea to create a new email account and never plan on using it for actual email.
+   - You can find your oid in the top-right banner after signing in.
+   - Example entry:
      ```json
      {
-       "email": "your-email@example.com",
+       "oid": "00000000-0000-0000-bfee-16b06b814cd4",
        "appsFile": "myCustomApps.json"
      }
      ```
+   - The oid is a unique identifier for your Microsoft account and is not considered sensitive information for this purpose.
 3. **Test your changes locally or on GitHub Pages.**

 ## Submitting a Pull Request